geobretagne/contribs/mapfishapp-addons-framework/README.md

 **1- Requirements :**

- - Compile mapfish.js with the GEOR-config.js and the new GEOR-toolbar.js
+ - Compile mapfish.js with the modified GEOR-config.js, GEOR_toolbar.js and the new GEOR_addonsmenu.js
  - Edit the GEOR-custom.js ADDON-LIST [].
 See [model config example]

 **2- Process :**